 Yes, Dad said goodbye, yet he holds me tightly.
 I should have thanked him more often, more clearly.
 He knows, I am sure.
 He occasionally stops by to tip his wings, grab a fish, or wade through the shallows.

-Nature-Inspired Learning and Leading – it’s my passion; it’s his spirit!
+Nature-Inspired Living and Learning – it’s my passion; it’s his spirit!